 ReactivityOne phrase in that previous paragraph may be unfamiliar to you: “to live without reactivity”.
 What is that all about and why is it important?
 I’m glad you asked, because that is one of the keys to the new kingdom I’m exploring these days.

 I find that when people do or say particular things to me I often react with an unexpected anger, fear or shame that is out of proportion to what they actually did or said.
 Being reactive like this is also called being triggered – another person says or does something and I experience a spontaneous, uncontrollable emotional reaction that colours and distorts my perception of what’s happening as well as my subsequent behaviour.
 This usually happens when the action or words in question touch one of my primal wounds (a residual hurt from an incident in early childhood) or activates my superego that then judges me harshly.

 For example, I might do a household chore improperly, causing my partner to say, "How many times do I have to tell you how to do something so simple?"
 If I'm reactive I may be flooded with feelings of shame and incompetence, and my inner critic (the superego) might start to beat me up mercilessly.
-The pain of my reaction might also cause me to defend against the criticism by verbally attacking her, which inevitably escalates the situation.
+The pain of my reaction might also cause me to defend against the criticism by attacking her and thereby escalate the situation.